HiteshG1995/Python/README.md

 # Python
-Best practice of monitoring the cryptocurrency using machine learning using python
+Best practice of monitoring the data like stocks, cryptocurrency and other finance data using machine learning using python